 I can’t imagine you have ever really considered the history of tapas, have you?
 I mean, what’s to consider?
 Who doesn’t want a tiny plate of food with their drink?
 Actually, my 18-year-old self wouldn’t have; eating was cheating you see.
 It turns out, though, that there’s more to the history of tapas than “this seems like a nice idea”.

-King Alfonso X (who reigned between 1252 and 1284) became ill with goodness knows what.
+King Alfonso X (who reigned between 1252 and 1284 in those terrible days before travel insurance) became ill with goodness knows what.
 His doctor prescribed a small amount of alcohol, regularly.
 I immediately considered his doctor to be a charlatan, but I guess they didn’t exactly have many options in those days.
 Plus, sometimes when I feel sick, I really want a gin and tonic.
 Although it could only be the tonic part that I’m craving… Anyway, to stop the king getting absolutely battered they gave him little plates of food with his booze.
 The king recovered and believed that it was the tapas that cured him.
 After that, he insisted that wine could only be served accompanied with a snack, and to do otherwise was illegal.

 Before there was the variety of tapas we have now, there were just two options: a slice of bread, or a slice of meat.
 These boring slices were used to cover the sherry the customers were drinking, so that fruit flies wouldn’t get in and have a lovely time.
 Something that adds weight to this theory is that “tapas” actually means “cover” in Spanish, so it would make sense.
 The meat lid was usually chorizo or something equally as salty, which made people thirsty, which made them drink more.
 Soon, bartenders realised that giving away these bits of food raised their drinks profit by a long way.
 The tapas actually became more important than the sherry and that’s when all the exciting tapas came about.